Shaptic/shaptic.github.io/_posts/2017-12-20-optimizing-sessionless-sessions.md

 {% include toc title="Contents" %}

 I'm currently developing an app as a side-project.
-This is my first time developing a full-fledged application that requires both a back-end server to store data (for which I've chosen [Flask](http://flask.pocoo.org/)) and a front-end client that users interact with (for which I've chosen [Qt](https://www.qt.io/).
-I've reached the stage at which I need to add proper support for "users," so different users will query different data from the server (like a Twitter feed is different depending on who you're logged in as).
+This is my first time developing a full-fledged application that requires both a back-end server to store data (for which I've chosen [Flask](http://flask.pocoo.org/)) and a front-end client that users interact with (for which I've chosen [Qt](https://www.qt.io/)).
+I've reached the stage at which I need to add authentication, so that different users can query different data from the server (like a Twitter feed is different depending on who you're logged in as).

 This post is a look into the research and design that I put into the authentication scheme for the app.